-- 12. The Turing Machine that is shown at the right is designed to process strings over the alphabet $\{a, b\}$.
-Assume that we always start this Turing Machine on the rightmost character of its input string. - a) What does this machine do when it is started on an empty string? - b) What does this machine output when it is started with input aba? - c) Describe the computation and output of this machine when it is started with any input string $w \in \{a, b\}^$.
+- 13. The Turing Machine that is shown at the right is designed to process strings over the alphabet $\{a,b\}$ .
+Assume that we always start this Turing Machine on the rightmost character of its input string. - a) What does this machine do when it is started on an empty string? - b) What does this machine output when it is started with input aba? - c) Describe the computation and output of this machine when it is started with any input string $w \in \{a, b\}^$ .

-- 13. Prove that for any language L, if $\varepsilon \in L$, then $L \subseteq LL$. - 14.
+- 14. Suppose that L is a language over an alphabet $\Sigma$ .
+Explain what it means for L to be Turing acceptable and what it means for L to be Turing decidable.
+Explain why every Turing decidable language is also Turing acceptable. - 15.
 In this course, we have looked at various kinds of languages and abstract machines.
 Write an essay discussing the different kinds of languages, the different kinds of machines, the relationships among them, and what you have learned from all this about the nature of computation.